I-am-PUID-0/DUMB_docs/docs/getting-started/index.md

 DUMB is ideal if you:

-- Have a Plex, Jellyfin, or Emby or server and want to auto-fill your library from your Overseerr/Jellyseerr, Trakt, Plex Watchlists, Mdblist, or Listrr
+- Have a Plex, Jellyfin, or Emby or server and want to auto-fill your library from your Seerr requests, Trakt, Plex Watchlists, Mdblist, or Listrr
 - Want a plug-and-play solution that works with Debrid services
 - Prefer a containerized, modular deployment
 - Want real-time log viewing, auto-updates, and one-click service control